UWE-Ruby/week-26/presentation/retrospective.md

 !SLIDE bullets

-* What would happen if you started to add more services?

-* Would the previous solution, logic within the controller, to be maintainable as you add or remove services?
+## Model Lifecycle

+What stage in the lifecycle did you choose to send the content to the other services?

+!SLIDE

+## Maintainability

 !SLIDE bullets

-* Would using model callbacks be more maintainable as you add or remove services?
+## Imagine adding a new service

+* How maintainable would logic within the controller become?

+* model callbacks?

+* a single 'PostObserver'?

-* Would using an observer be more maintainable as you add or remove services?
+* an observer for each service?

 !SLIDE bullets

-* For the observer or the callback, at what stage in the lifecycle did you choose to send the content to the other services?
+## Imagine removing a service

+* How maintainable would logic within the controller become?

+* model callbacks?

+* a single 'PostObserver'?

+* an observer for each service?

+!SLIDE bullets

+## Handling service specific error messages

+* How maintainable would logic within the controller become?

+* model callbacks?

+* a single 'PostObserver'?

+* an observer for each service?

+!SLIDE quote

+## Responsiveness

-* What happens to the user's request when a service hangs or takes a long time to respond?
+What happens to the user's request when a service hangs or takes a long time to respond?

+Do any of these implementation address this issue?